Jdville03/national-parks-cli-gem/README.md

 # NationalParks

-This CLI gem provides a list and details of national parks by state or territory as provided by the U.S. National Park Service.
+This CLI gem provides a list and details of national parks by state or territory as provided by the U.S. National Park Service website.

 ## Installation

 	$ gem install national_parks

 ## Usage

 Type the following command in your computer's terminal and follow the on-screen prompts.

 	$ national_parks

 ## Development